victoriano/nominao/README.md

 Get your API key from: https://makersuite.google.com/app/apikey

+## Recent Updates

+### Version 2.0 - AI-Powered Name Enrichment
+- **NEW**: Added rich name descriptions with etymology and cultural context
+- **NEW**: Pronunciation difficulty analysis for Spanish and foreign speakers
+- **NEW**: Modular architecture for easy addition of new enrichment columns
+- **IMPROVED**: Refactored code for better maintainability and extensibility
+- **ENHANCED**: More detailed output with comprehensive name analysis including pronunciation challenges

 ## Quick Start (Recommended)

 Run these commands from the project root for the fastest setup: